 6. The presence of any subastance abuse issues.

 7. The child’s wishes (depends on age and maturity).

 While the above listed key factors are obvious and shall be taken into account when determining parenting time, we must review some other relevant factors that may be possibly secretly denied by the courts or argued by the attorneys/parties.
 Children do not come with a price tag, nor are children up for sale.
-Parents who argue about 30%, 50%, 70%, etc. of parenting time and negotiate who decides what the children can and cannot do may pose long-term negative consequences to these children.
-Parenting plans are legal binding and if they are not followed as written, one or both parents may be found in contempt of law.
+Parents who argue about 30%, 50%, 70%, etc. of parenting time and negotiate who decides what the children can and cannot do is potentially dangerous to these children.
+Parenting plans are considered legal binding and if they are not followed as written, one or both parents may be in contempt of law.
 Contempt, in layman’s terms, is a legal order that is not being followed and a Judge may issue all sorts of penalties, including jail time and financial payment.
-Parents argue all the time in court, disagree on what the parenting plan says, do not follow the parenting plan as written, etc. What about the children, their wishes and desires?
-A 3-year-old has different developmental and emotional needs than a 12-year-old; and a 14-year-old is focusing more about their social lives, extra-curricula activities and education rather than their arguing patents.
-Yet, parents continue to argue in court about the well being of their children and following a legal document that may be outdated or no longer applicable to their children’s needs.
-PARENTS…IF NEITHER OF YOU ARE PUTTING YOUR CHILDREN IN HARMS WAY (DV, abuse of any kind, substance abuse, and providing their basic needs); please reflect on what your child’s best interests are and stay out of court!
-Possibly some parents are unable to co-parent, however, YOU can still do what is ‘right’ for your child/teen.
-Put your feelings aside and listen to your children.
+Parents argue all the time in court, disagree on what the parenting plan says, do not follow the parenting plan as written, etc. What about the children?
+Where is their voice?
+And what about the developmental stages; a three-year-old has different needs than a twelve-year-old; and a sixteen-year-old is more interested in their social, extra curricular, education, etc. You get the gist of what is being discussed and parents still argue amongst themselves regardless of the needs and wants of their children/teenagers.
+Just stop for a moment and reflect (if you really care about your kid); what is the best interest my child?